 The timeline for evaluating unit members who teach courses that are of nonstandard duration shall be modified proportionally.

 A unit member who has a break in service of eighteen (18) months or more, for any reason, will be considered a first-time unit member for purpose of evaluation.

+This Article may be reopened by either party during the 2024-25 academic year.

 ARTICLE 10.
 RIGHT OF INTERVIEW